rubedo-of-unus/dnd-5e-character-creator/README.md

 - Add languages automatically
 - Apply armour and weapon proficiencies based on class selection
 - Allow user to select spells and cantrips

+## Vision
+- Added functionality to allow user to create custom races, subraces, classes, subclasses and background for homebrewing purposes